-We at Unco Industries have been in the worm farming business for over 37 years.
+Unco Industries has been in the worm farming business for over 40 years.
 Initially, Tom Chapman, who is the current CEO, and his original partner had set out raising redworms in wooden beds for bait in an old dairy barn.

 The man who had gotten Chapman and his partner started in worm farming, was producing redworms himself at the time.
 After some time, Chapman came to the conclusion that the best way to proceed was for him to buy out his original partner and to expand the operation.

-Approximately three years passed and the operation grew.
+Approximately three years passed and the worm growing operation grew.
 Chapman realized that without a better production system which could provide cost accounting methodology, accurate knowledge of inventory, maximum and consistent growth and reproduction rates, they would never truly be a business.
 For these reasons, Tom decided to develop a better worm growing system.
-A professional, accountable and technologically systematic method which could operate comparably to any other successful manufacturing process.
+A professional, accountable and technologically systematic method which could operate comparably to any other successful manufacturing process only raising earthworms.

-In 2011, a new facility was purchased roughly about 10 miles from the current facility.
+In 2011, a new facility was purchased roughly about 10 miles from the current facility located in Union Grove, WI.
 This new facility has over 5 times the space of the last facility and the rented warehouse space.
 It has 2 loading docks and 4.5 acres of land for further expansion.
 In early 2012, the Unco Corporate offices, shipping, and packaging and production will be moved to this facility.
 Not only have we expanded our space drastically over the past years but key people have been added.
-In 2006, Randy Kluth, who is using the Unco System for his own worm farm.
+In 2006, Randy Kluth, who is using the Unco System for his own worm farming operation.
 Unco Industries, Inc. brought him aboard as Vice President of Sales.
 In 2009, Randy became a stockholder to help expand and better serve the ever growing list of Unco customers.
-In 2010, Amy De Pelecyn was added to manage the office, freight department, and soon became the best Manager that Unco Industries, Inc. ever had in its 37 years of history.
+In 2010, Amy Stenzel was added to manage the office, freight department, and soon became the best Manager that Unco Industries, Inc. ever had in its 40 years of history.
 In 2011, Chris Peterson was added as shipping and receiving manager.
 So as you can see we are excited about the future for a lot of reasons.
 You should be too!